 In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
 It is for schools to decide how the Pupil Premium, allocated to schools per Free Schools Meals (FSM) pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.

-At St Mary’s Bucknell Primary School we currently have 8.5% of pupils currently eligible for free school meals, and 1.6% of our pupils have been eligible in the past 6 years (FSM ‘Ever 6’).
+At St Mary’s Bucknell Primary School we currently have 17.5% of pupils eligible for free school meals.

 We recognise that not all children who receive free school meals will be socially disadvantaged and we also recognise that not all children that are disadvantaged have free school meals.
 We pay careful consideration to how we spend our allocation as we are conscious that due to our low numbers of children eligible for Pupil Premium, these children could be easily identified by their peers or members of the school community, impacting on their confidence and self-esteem.